core-wg/transport-indication/draft-ietf-core-transport-indication.md

 of a CoAP transport and the transport specific details.

 For precision, this document uses the term
-"the transport address indicated by (a URI)" to refer to the transport and its details (in the example, CoAP over UDP with an IPv6 address and the default port), but otherwise no big deal is made of it.
+"the transport address indicated by (a URI)" to refer to the transport and its details, but otherwise no big deal is made of it.

-The transport indicated by a URI is not only influenced by the URI scheme, but also by the authority component.
-The transports and resolution mechanisms currently specified make little use of this possibility, mainly because the most prominent resolution mechanism (SVCB records) has not been available when {{?RFC8323}} was published and because it can not be expressed in IP literals.
-The provisions of this document enable this opportunistically for registered names ({{svcb-discovery}}) and for literals using the mechanism in {{newlit}}.

-When the resolution mechanism used for a registered name authority component yields multiple addresses, all of those are possible ways to interact with the resource.
-The resolution mechanism or other underlying transport can give guidance on how to find the best usable one.
-With the currently specified transports and resolution mechanisms, the most prominent example of making use of that information is applying the Happy Eyeballs mechanism {{?RFC8305}} to establish a TCP connection when a name resolves to both IPv4 and IPv6 addresses,
+Note that as such a URI may contain a registered name: as with any CoAP URI, resolution services apply.
+Therefore, it may indicate multiple transport endpoints.

 \[ TBD: Do we want to extend this to HTTP proxies?
 Probably just not, and if so, only to those that can just take coap://... for a URI. \]

-# Finding suitable endpoints for a URI
+# Finding suitable endpoints for a URI {#findendpoint}

-When a CoAP request is created, a typical starting point is the URI of the request's target resource.
+When a CoAP request is created by a client, a typical starting point is the URI of the request's target resource.
 To send the request,
 a suitable endpoint needs to be discovered.
 This section lists the ways one or more such endpoints can be found.

 In some situations,
-a client decides to use a forward proxy to access the resource.
+a client decides to use a forward proxy to access the resource: either because it is explicitly configured to do so ({{actualproxies}}), or because it has discovered a preferred proxy ({{hasproxy}}).
+In that case, it
+finds the endpoint of the configured proxy (using {{processing-scheme-authority}}}, if not given explicitly).
-In that case, it relays all the URI components to the proxy, which then decides on an endpoint to which to forward the request using the tools described in this section.
+The proxy then decides on an endpoint to which to forward the request for its own, (again using the tools described in this section).
-{{actualproxies}} describes this in more detail.
+Otherwise, it uses the information of scheme and authority, often through a resolution service ({{processing-scheme-authority}}).

-The endpoint (and thus transport) used to access a resource does not alter the resource's URI.
+No matter how the endpoint (and thus transport) was discovered and whether a proxy is involved, it does not alter the URI of the resource being requested.
+The Proxy-Scheme, Uri-Host and Uri-Port options are set as needed to ensure that the request keeps targetting the requested resource.
+This happens, respectively,
-If the URI scheme associated with the selected transport differs from the request URI's scheme, a different host name is encountered as part of the resolution process (e.g. due to a DNS CNAME or an explicit SVCB target name) or a different port is used (as possible through SVCB), the Proxy-Scheme, Uri-Host and Uri-Port options are set as needed to ensure that the request keeps targetting the requested resource.
+if the URI scheme associated with the selected transport differs from the request URI's scheme (or a proxy is used), when the host name is not the default one for the transport (e.g. if it is not an IP literal in the UDP or TCP cases, or a proxy is used;
+DNS CNAME entries or SVCB target do not alter the URI's host name at all) or a different port is used (as possible through SVCB), (Outside of proxy cases,
+{{Section 6.4 of RFC7252}} only talks of setting the Uri-Host to preserve the URI, and not of setting Proxy-Scheme or Uri-Port.
+That is because at the time of writing, no mechanisms were available to select a different transport or port).

+Note that there is no meaningful difference in a client's behavior between when it is configured with a proxy, has discovered a proxy through links or has discovered a completely different transport: this is the essence of "transport endpoints are proxis" {{endpoints-are-proxies}}.

+[^moveme]

+[^moveme]: The following two paragraphs may need a new home eventually to keep this section to the point. --CA

-For servers that follow the common pattern of exposing the same resources on all transports (and thus having multiple aliased URIs for the same resource) and that do not act as proxies for other systems, the presence of the Proxy-Scheme option has little practical consequence: such servers become same-host proxies, and can ignore the Proxy-Scheme option as long as they recognize the Uri-Host value (which they already have been required to process).
+For servers that follow the common pattern of exposing the same resources on all transports (and thus having multiple aliased URIs for the same resource) and that do not act as proxies for other systems, the presence of the Proxy-Scheme option introduced by using alternative transports has little practical consequence: such servers become same-host proxies, and can ignore the Proxy-Scheme option as long as they recognize the Uri-Host value (which they already have been required to process).